Cardiac Rehabilitation

 What is Cardiac Rehabilitation?

-A comprehensive, multidisciplinary program designed to help children and adolescents recover and thrive after cardiac surgery or medical treatment.
+Cardiac rehabilitation is a comprehensive, multidisciplinary approach designed to help children and adolescents recover and thrive after cardiac surgery or medical treatment.
 Focus is on improving cardiovascular fitness, strength, independence, and quality of life in a safe, supportive setting.

 • Enhances recovery and functional status